fusioncharts/dev_centre_docs/getting-started/react/working-with-apis-using-react.md

 To call APIs, a chart object is required.
 To get the chart object for a React-FC component, pass a callback through the `onRender` attribute.

+Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a Column 2D chart as shown below:

+{% embed_chart getting-started-your-first-chart.js %}

 **Step 1:** Write a callback

 * As a separate function: